 I am currently conducting projects in regions encompassing major types of tropical and subtropical forest in Latin America.
 The research is in collaboration with universities and other academic, private and government institutions in Argentina, Brazil, Colombia, Costa Rica, Ecuador, Mexico, and Panama.
 A few examples follow below.

-In Misiones, NE Argentina, we maintain long term experimental settings consisting of pure and mixed plantations with native timber species on degraded land; enrichment of degraded secondary forest with native timber and agroforestry species; and agroforestry systems of organic commercial crops in combination with valuable timber trees.
-The Misiones forests are part of the Interior Atlantic Forests, an expanse of the highly threatened Atlantic Forest of Brazil.
-We are using the results of our long-term experiences in establishing new projects that investigate the use of native tree species to ameliorate environmental conditions in terms of soil and water quality, in various locations and in collaboration with several partners.
-We are collaborating with local farmers to integrate native tree species in organic farming including yerba mate, Ilex paraguariensis, a product that is sold as certified organic tea locally and internationally.
-We are studying soils and productivity in the organic farms, comparing with conventional monocultures of the yerba mate crop.
+In Misiones, NE Argentina, in collaboration with the School of Forest Science of the University of Misiones (UNAM), we maintain long term experimental settings of pure and mixed plantations with native timber species on degraded land, and native trees in agroforestry combinations with commercial crops.
+The Misiones forests are part of the Interior Atlantic Forests, an expanse of the highly threatened Atlantic forest of Brazil, where we are also engaged in ecosystem restoration projects as explained below.
+We also collaborate with INTA, the National Institute for Agricultural Technology, and with local farmers to integrate native tree species in organic farming including yerba mate, Ilex paraguariensis, whose leaves are sold as certified organic tea in the USA and other countries.
+We are studying soils, productivity and environmental services (carbon, biodiversity) in the organic farms, comparing with conventional monocultures of the yerba mate crop.